Are you running a web design business? If so, you should consider creating legal contracts for projects.

 - How many changes are you going to provide for free?
 Is there any time limit for that?

 - Intellectual property rights matter.
-Who owns the design of the website?
+Who owns the website design?

-- Should you keep a copy of the website after the project ends?
+- Should you keep a copy of the website design after the project ends?
 For how long?

 - The client wants to fire you.
 Now what?

 - You want to fire your client (it happens), how do you do that?